terrynsun/WebGL-Fragment-Shader-Profiler/README.md

   scissor around a pixel, start a disjoint timer query, render 1000 times, stop timing, then do the real draw call. (-Kai)
 * Take a look at [this AMD GPU shader analyzer?][amd-analyzer]
-* Discard the first couple of sample data points when profiling (because they don't seem to be very accurate), or do some kind of rolling averaging
 * Mouse stuff
 * Find some more nice demos
     * See how well this thing works with ShaderEditor to insert #pragmas into random online apps